NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/pathfinder_query_specification.md

 }
 ```

-Note that a2 is now removed because it did not contain any Gene nodes.
-Therefore, it is not a valid path for the constrained version of the query.

 ## Results

-Each individual result is structured similarly as well, with node bindings and and analyses.
-However, as both input nodes are pinned, and there exist no unpinned nodes in the query graph, that means there is only one single result for each query, contained within the "Results" field of the Message.
-This result would have many analyses, each one corresponding to a different path.
-This follows the same result merging rules used in other query types, where results that contain the same nodes but different analyses are combined into a single result, with their analyses concatenated.
+Each individual Result is structured similarly, with Node Bindings and Analyses.
+Both input
+nodes must be pinned, and therefor no unpinned nodes will exist in the Query Graph.
+This means there is only one result
+for each query, contained within the Results field of the Message.
+This Result can have many Analyses, each one
+corresponding to a different Path.
+This follows the same Result-merging rules used in other query types, where results
+that contain the same nodes but different analyses are combined into a single result, with their analyses concatenated.

-Each analysis no longer contains edge bindings, with no query graph edges to bind to.
-Instead, this analysis utilizes path bindings to bind to query graph paths.
-Each path binding binds an auxiliary graph, by id, to a query graph path, similar to how edge bindings bind a knowledge graph edge, by id, to a query graph edge.
+Each analysis no longer contains Edge Bindings, with no Query Graph edges to bind to.
+Instead, the Analysis utilizes
+Path Bindings to bind to Query Graph Paths.
+Each Path Binding binds an Auxiliary Graph by `id` to a Query Graph Path.
+This is similar to how Edge Bindings bind a Knowledge Graph Edge, by id, to a Query Graph Edge.

 ```
 "results": [